І. Methodology of preparation for SQE

 1) Recorded lectures and online library – students have access to an online library with audio and video lectures covering 5 areas of law, as well as lectures on developing skills: client interview, advocacy, legal drafting, legal writing.

-2) Demos (LIVE DEMOS: LEGAL THEATRE) – this is an online live-stream interview with a simulated client, which students attend as spectators.
+2) Demos (LIVE DEMOS: LEGAL THEATRE®) – this is an online live-streamed interview with a simulated client, which students attend as spectators.
 They receive instructions with an assignment and a request to attend the interview (a letter from a partner).
 The interview is conducted by a candidate from among the students preparing for SQE2, who is not familiar with the scenario for this interview.
 After the session, the spectators are provided with a facts sheet (facts that the candidate was supposed to elicit from the client) and a suggested attendance note.

 3) Simulations (mock exams):